Rescaling limits of the spatial Lambda-Fleming-Viot process with selection: Convergence of the rescaled SLFVS and its dual - the fixed radius case

+Let us replace $\R^d$ by its one-point compactification $\widehat{\R^d}$, so that the set of finite point measures with a total mass less than $K$ is compact for every $K>0$.
+Recall the notation $|\Xi|=\la \Xi,1\ra$ for the total mass of the measure $\Xi$.
+The following lemma thus implies the compact containment condition. \begin{lemma} Let $T>0$.
+Given $\e>0$, there exists $K >0$ such that for every $n\geq 1$,

-Recall that two particles are created when at least one of the extant particles is affected by a selective event.
-For a given particle of $\Xi_t^n$, this happens at rate $ns_n V_R u_n = u\sigma V_R$.
+\end{lemma} \begin{proof}[Proof of Lemma~\ref{lem: max number}] Recall that two particles are created when at least one of the extant particles is affected by a selective event.
+For a given particle of $\Xi^n$, this happens at rate $ns_n V_R u_n = u\sigma V_R$.
 Furthermore, the presence of more than one particle in the area affected by the event does not speed up the branching.
-Consequently, the number of particles in $(\Xi_t^n)_{t\geq 0}$ is stochastically bounded by the number of particles in a continuous-time branching process in which particles split (independently of one another) into two offspring at rate $u\sigma V_R$.
-Since the initial value, $\Xi_0^n$, has finitely many particles, we conclude that there exists $K\in \N$ such that for every $n\in \N$,
+Consequently, the number of particles in $(\Xi_t^n)_{t\geq 0}$ is stochastically bounded by the number of particles in a Yule process in which particles split (independently of one another) into two offspring at rate $u\sigma V_R$.
+Let $T>0$.
+Since the initial value, $\Xi_0^n$, has $k<\infty$ particles, we conclude that there exists $K\in \N$ such that for every $n\geq 1$,